 Inkberry holly is a slow-growing broadleaf evergreen shrub with a rounded-to-upright growth habit.
 It is easy to grow and offers good winter color.
-It is a popular choice for areas with damp soil, such as woodland gardens and plantings around bogs and ponds.

 The name "inkberry" is a clear reference to the fruits produced by the shrub, as is the plant's secondary common name, "gallberry."
 This alternate name derives from the fact that black ink was once made from the galls of oaks.

 The taxonomical name, Ilex gabra, features the genus name Ilex, meaning "oak."
 This is probably a reference to the similarity of the leaves to those of the holly oak (Quercus ilex).
 The species epithet, gabra, means "smooth," referring to the plant's smooth leaves, which are quite different than the prickly leaves of more common hollies.

 |Mature Size||Five to eight feet in height and spread, although several cultivars have a more compact, smaller form|

 |Sun Exposure||Full sun to part shade|